 Surgical mesh devices must be harmless to living tissue and benign inside the body to prevent the body's immune system from rejecting it.
 Mesh devices are divided into absorbable and permanent mesh devices.

 Absorbable devices are made of animal tissue and absorb into the body once implanted.
 They are not meant to be permanent and become less sturdy long-term.
 Absorbable devices only provide temporary reinforcement.

 Once the absorbable mesh degrades, new tissue growth is meant to take its place.
 Non-absorbable mesh implants are made from non-toxic plastic materials coated with a biocompatible substance.
 Unlike absorbable mesh implants, non-absorbable ones are meant to be permanent.C-Qur

-Despite the FDA's clearance of the C-Qur mesh, the product has resulted in numerous health complications in certain patients who had the mesh surgically implanted in their body.
+Despite the FDA's clearance of the C-Qur mesh, the product has resulted in numerous health complications in certain patients who had the mesh surgically implanted in their bodies.

-In the summer of 2013 the FDA issued a Class II recall on thousands of Atrium's C-Qur mesh devices that were defectively manufactured causing the coating to stick to the packaging when exposed to high humidity for a lengthy period of time.
-Atrium responded to the recall by warning providers on the risks of storing the hernia mesh in high-humidity areas.
+In the summer of 2013, the FDA issued a Class II recall on thousands of Atrium's C-Qur mesh devices that were defectively manufactured causing the coating to stick to the packaging when exposed to high humidity for a lengthy period.
+Atrium responded to the recall by warning providers of the risks of storing the hernia mesh in high-humidity areas.

 Importantly, plaintiffs' lawsuits alleged that when concern was raised about problems with C-Cur, not only did the device maker keep this from the FDA but it also misled doctors about the fact that O3FA might cause allergic reactions in patients who receive the C-Qur Mesh.
 This is a serious claim and pre-trial discovery in these C-Qur lawsuits will flush out this issue.The C-Qur MDL